Semi-Markov approach to continuous time random walk limit processes: Finite-dimensional distributions

 \begin{remark} The joint distribution of $(E_{t_1},E_{t_2})$ can also be computed from the OCTRW embedding, but the computation appears to be simpler using the CTRWL embedding. \end{remark}

 \begin{remark} Baule and Friedrich \cite{Baule2007} compute the Laplace transform of the joint distribution function $H(x,y,s,t)$ of $x=E_s$ and $y=E_t$ and show that

 on $0<s<t$ and $0<x<y$.
 Equation \eqref{EtFDD} provides an explicit solution to this governing equation, which solves an open problem in \cite{Baule2007}.
 The finite dimensional laws of any uncoupled CTRW limit can easily be calculated from the finite dimensional laws of $E_t$, given the law of the process $A_u$.
-This follows from a simple conditioning argument, see e.g.\ \cite{limitCTRW}. \end{remark}
+This follows from a simple conditioning argument; see, for example, \cite{limitCTRW}. \end{remark}